dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 Throughout the tutorial we will be using the MySQL engine and the PHPMyAdmin tool to run SQL queries.

-> ⚠️ The easiest way to get MySQL and PHPMyAdmin is to install free tools like XAMPP or WAMP, which include all necessary installers.
+> :warning: The easiest way to get MySQL and PHPMyAdmin is to install free tools like XAMPP or WAMP, which include all necessary installers.

 #### Basic SQL Commands